A hierarchical reserving model for reported non-life insurance claims: Bridging aggregate and individual reserving methods

-When calibrating the model for the second layer, the observed upper triangle of the first layer acts as an exposure term.
+Here, $X_1^{ij}$ captures the number of payments made in development year $j$ since reporting for those claims in the portfolio reported in year $i$.
+The total of the corresponding payment sizes is denoted by $X_2^{ij}$.
+When we calibrate the model for the second layer, the cells in the observed upper triangle corresponding to the first layer act as an exposure term.
 When estimating the future reserve, this exposure term, $X_1^{ij}$, should be estimated using the model proposed for the first layer.
-If we interpret the first layer as a payment indicator and the second layer as the payment size then the number of payments becomes the exposure for the total payment size.
-Similar to Section~\ref{section:aggregate_1}, statistical tests for $\phi(\cdot) = \psi(\cdot) = 1$ offer data driven tools for choosing between individual and aggregate reserving.
+In the example, the number of payments then becomes the exposure for the total payment size.
+Similar to Section~\ref{section:aggregate_1}, statistical tests for $ \phi_1(\cdot) = \phi_2(\cdot) = 1$ offer data driven tools for choosing between an individual and an aggregate reserving strategy.